bree-jeune/medic138/_lessons/shock-basics-emt.md

 ---
 layout: lesson
-title: "Shock Basics for EMTs"
+title: Shock Basics for EMTs
-level: "EMT"
+level: EMT
-topic: "Trauma"
+topic: Trauma
-duration: "25 minutes"
+duration: 25 minutes
-summary: "Recognize compensated vs decompensated shock and what to actually do about it."
+summary: Recognize compensated vs decompensated shock and what to actually do about it.
-permalink: /lesson/shock-basics-emt/
+permalink: "/lesson/shock-basics-emt/"
 ---
 ## Warm-up Scenario

 You walk into a back bedroom.